 We got a tremendous discount from a brother, Jeff B., who both Sam and I knew well from our days together as instructors at the dive school.
 Jeff had retired from the Army and stayed right there in Key West owning and operating a commercial charter boat for tourist excursions.
 All of our air tanks and dive equipment were free of charge on loan from the dive school; it was a standard respectful courtesy that the school extended to all of its alumni — fuckin’ SF!

-By doctrine, Sam couldn’t perform both Dive Supervisor and DMT duties simultaneous, and I wasn’t a DMT, so I was the permanent supervisor for all the dive operations and Sam was the DMT.
+By doctrine, Sam couldn’t perform both Dive Supervisor and DMT duties simultaneously, and I wasn’t a DMT, so I was the permanent supervisor for all the dive operations and Sam was the DMT.
 I can tell you, I didn’t like being the supervisor for this pack of clowns.
 Everything was a big joke because we were on vacation after all.
 For me, diving was still serious business and I was responsible for the safe conduct of all the dives no matter how big of a joke they were.